hstreamdb/docs/docs/en/monitoring/grafana.md

     readOnly: false
 ```

-In the `dashboards` folder, a file named `dashboards.yml` must be used for set up provisioning
+Create `dashboards.yml` under the `dashboards` folder to provision dashboards.

-dashboards.
-An example would be like:
+An example would be:

 ```yml
 apiVersion: 1